 As mentioned, the DR test is an imperfect one, with several variables that can impact results.
 To improve your testing accuracy, follow the step-by-step process outlined above, and these additional tips:

-- Avoid testing if you are bloated: Bloating pushes the abdominal contents forward, which can widen the gap.
-Avoid testing within an hour of eating as well.
+• Avoid testing if you are bloated (or within an hour of eating): Bloating pushes the abdominal contents forward, which can widen your gap.

-- Exhale when lifting your head (not after): Because we are trying to measure the best tension that the linea alba can generate, the way you breathe during the assessment impacts the results.
-For the most accurate results, exhale a split second before you lift your head (completing your exhale with the lift).
+• Exhale when lifting your head (not after): The way you breathe during the assessment impacts the results.
+For the most accurate results, exhale a split second before you lift your head (completing your exhale as you lift your head).
 Avoid exhaling after your head is lifted.

-- Lift no more than one inch: This is important.
-Many people will lift their heads up high like doing a crunch to better see what they are doing.
-As mentioned in the video, lifting your head too high will cause your gap to close a bit, which can make you think the gap is smaller than it really is.
+• Lift your head no more than one inch: Lifting your head too high will cause your gap to close a bit, which can make you think the gap is smaller than it really is.
 Lift only to the point where you feel your abdominal muscles activate.
 This is typically about an inch off the ground.

-- Get the Guide to Diastasis Recti: This guide gives you more information about DR — including its causes (natural pregnancy causes and suboptimal behaviors) and some basic strategies to kickstart healing.
+• Your Guide to Diastasis Recti: This guide gives you more information about DR — including its causes (natural pregnancy causes and suboptimal behaviors) and also includes key strategies to kickstart your healing — including postural adjustments and 5 powerful core recovery exercises ($27).

 Sources: